 Domaine Alain Normand, Mâconnais

-Alain Normand is a grower in the Mâconnais who began his career by taking over an abandoned vineyard with a métayage contract, a common agricultural practice in France whereby the landlord is paid in wine.
+Alain Normand hails from the Loire Valley, but his ancestral home is Normandy, hence his name.
+That makes him a Norseman—a Celt and a Viking—and true to form he is a tall red-headed man.
+He met Sylvaine, a Burgundian, in the wine school in Beaune.
+They began their careers by taking over an abandoned vineyard in La Roche-Vineuse with a métayage contract, a common agricultural practice in France whereby the landlord is paid in wine.
 Today, Alain works the vineyards, makes the wine, and sells off the landlord’s portion to négociants.
 He keeps the finest for himself.
-His wife Sylvaine handles the office work when she’s not handling the two children.
+Sylvaine handles the office work when she’s not handling the two children.
 Theirs is a typical family domaine operation.

 He works eleven hectares (27 acres) in La Roche-Vineuse, an old village nestled on the steep flank of the huge limestone outcropping that gives name to Vineuse.
 This village sits astride the small pass that cuts through the Mâcon ridges and leads to Cluny, the seat of power for the Benedictine order of monks in their Medieval heyday.
 On his hillsides in Vineuse, Alain farms Chardonnay, a little Pinot Noir for AOC Bourgogne Rouge, and a little Gamay for AOC Mâcon Rouge.